AlibabaCloudDocs/ros/intl.en-US/Resource Types/OSS/ALIYUN::OSS::Bucket.md

 |ServerSideEncryptionConfiguration|Map|No|No|The server-side encryption rules.|For more information, see the [ServerSideEncryptionConfiguration properties](#section_2ro_n9s_6u8) section.|
 |Tags|Map|No|No|The tags of the bucket.
 Tags exist as key-value pairs.|A maximum of 20 tags can be specified.A tag key must be 1 to 64 bytes in length and cannot start with `http://`, `https://`, or `Aliyun`.

-A tag value can be up to 128 bytes in length and must be encoded in UTF-8. |
+A tag value must be 0 to 128 bytes in length and must be encoded in UTF-8. |
 |StorageClass|String|No|No|The type of the bucket.|Default value: Standard.
 Valid values:-   Standard
 -   IA
 -   Archive |